 Flourishing in the Classroom—and Beyond

-Mitchell Boyczuk, a college sophomore majoring in early childhood education major, was diagnosed with ADHD last year after a meeting with his academic advisor.
+Mitchell Boyczuk was diagnosed with ADHD his freshmen year of college after a meeting with his academic advisor.
 Boyczuk now takes medication once a day and has seen a difference in his behavior and an improvement in his grades.

 "People with ADHD have the hyperactivity component as well as the distractibility," he notes.
 "So they're often really talkative and hyper, and that can get on people's nerves."
 At the same time, Rodkey is quick to point out that patience, acceptance, communication, and understanding can go a long way toward improving relationships with ADHD people.